rkibel/POINTER-Pro/README.md

 ## Usage

+### Scanning Objects

-1. Launch the app
+1. Launch the app to see the POINTER home page
+2. Tap **Scan Objects** to start the object scanning interface
-2. Grant camera permissions when prompted
+3. Grant camera permissions when prompted
+4. Position your object within the scan guide (center square)
+5. Tap the **capture button** (white circle) to take photos from different angles
+6. Take **5 photos** total - the app will guide you with a counter
+7. Review captured photos in the thumbnail gallery at the bottom
+8. Tap thumbnails to view full-screen images
+9. Use the **trash button** to delete individual photos or **Clear** to start over
+10. Once 5/5 photos are captured, tap **Export** to:
+    - **Save to Photos** - Save all 5 photos to your Photos library
+    - **Share** - Use iOS share sheet to export via AirDrop, Files, iCloud, etc.

+### Live Inference

+1. From the home page, tap **Inference** to start the streaming interface
-3. The camera preview will appear automatically
+2. The camera preview will appear with visual indicators showing the pose estimation region
-4. Press the **Play** button to start streaming
+3. Press the **Play** button to start streaming to LiveKit server
-5. Press **Stop** to end the stream
+4. Press **Stop** to end the stream
-6. Monitor connection status at the bottom of the screen
+5. Monitor connection status indicator at the top of the screen

+**Note:** Scan Objects and Inference use independent camera sessions - switching between them properly allocates/deallocates resources.

 ## Project Structure

 ```
 Pointer/
 ├── PointerApp.swift            # App entry point
-├── ContentView.swift          # Main content view wrapper
+├── HomeView.swift              # Main landing page with navigation
-├── StreamingView.swift        # UI with camera preview and controls
+├── StreamingView.swift         # Live inference UI with streaming
+├── ScanObjectsView.swift       # Object scanning interface
-├── CameraPreviewView.swift    # Camera preview SwiftUI view
+├── CameraPreviewView.swift     # LiveKit camera preview view
+├── ScanCameraPreviewView.swift # AVFoundation camera preview view
 ├── WebRTCManager.swift         # Streaming logic and LiveKit integration
+├── ScanCameraManager.swift     # Object scanning camera manager
-├── Config.swift               # Environment configuration loader
+└── Config.swift                # Environment configuration loader
-└── Persistence.swift          # Core Data (not currently used)
 ```

 ## Configuration